Emotional eating has as much complexity as there are people in the world. Everybody has an entirely different experience.

 - Is it social events?

 - Do you feel anxiety?

 When it comes to behaviour, awareness is nine-tenths of the law.
 If you can successfully identify the triggers and moments that draw you towards emotional eating, you can start the process of overriding them and taking control of your decisions.

 Your habit is to identify your triggers as they happen and create awareness

 Emotional Eating Proactive habit 2 – pause

-The most valuable gift we can learn in mastery of self, is the ability to pause and ‘take a moment’ before engaging in behaviour.
+The most valuable gift we can learn in the mastery of self is the ability to pause and ‘take a moment’ before engaging in the behaviour.

 A profound pause that creates space for rationale.

 Of all the habits we can create in defence of emotional eating this is the greatest of all.

 While pausing for a single minute may seem such an insignificant amount of time, this moment creates a vast ocean between your emotions and your ultimate behaviour.